-The Group may be subject to allegations of mis-selling of financial products and/or the mishandling of customer complaints.
+The Group may be subject to allegations of mis-selling or other unfair practices in relation to financial products and/or the mishandling of customer complaints.
 This could have an adverse effect on the Group's operations resulting in reputational damage, customer redress, regulatory fines, withdrawal of products and/or potential loss of customers, any or all of which could result in the incurrence of significant costs, may require provisions to be recorded in the financial statements and could adversely impact future revenues from affected products.

-Decreases in the credit quality of the Group's borrowers and counterparties could adversely affect the Group's business
+Decreases in the credit quality of the Group's borrowers and counterparties, could adversely affect the Group's business

-Credit risk is the risk of loss resulting from a counterparty being unable to meet its contractual obligations to the Group in respect of loans or other financial transactions.
-This risk includes counterparty default risk, concentration risk, cross border transfer risk, credit quality deterioration risk and collateral value deterioration risk.
+Credit risk is the risk of loss resulting from a counterparty being unable to meet its contractual obligations to the Group in respect of loans or other financial transactions or any other deterioration in a counterparty's creditworthiness.
+This risk includes debt underwriting risk, loan origination risk, default risk, credit concentration risk, cross border transfer risk, credit quality deterioration risk and collateral value risk.
 Credit risk arises from loans and advances to customers and from certain other financial transactions, such as those entered into by the Group with financial institutions, sovereigns and state institutions.
 Credit facilities can be largely grouped into the following categories: cash advances (e.g. loans, overdrafts, revolving credit facilities and bonds), associated commitments and letters of offer; credit related contingent facilities (issuing of guarantees / performance bonds / letters of credit); derivative instruments; and settlement lines.
 The Group has exposures to residential mortgages, retail borrowers, small and medium sized enterprises (SMEs) and corporate borrowers in different sectors and investors in commercial property and residential property.